 Read on for all the info your brand needs to outperform your competition on the #FYP and beyond this year.

 TikTok is out-engaging other channels.

-Median brands are earning an average engagement rate per follower of 4.1% on TikTok, which is 6x Instagram and way, way more than Facebook and Twitter.
+Median brands are earning an average eng. rate per follower of 5.7% on TikTok, which is about 50% higher than last year and 12x the next most engaging channel, Instagram.

 Brands are seeing an engagement boost when they include mentions in their videos, and you can bet those mentions are helping with follower growth as well.

 Health & Beauty, Higher Ed, and Sports Teams dominate.

 These industries are consistently at the top of the pack across other social channels we study, so it’s not too surprising that their content is engaging fans on TikTok too.

 The average brand posts to TikTok just 1.7 videos per week compared to last year, which is on par with last year’s frequency.
 It’s clear that brands are still finding their footing on TikTok.

 Grab the full report with even more TikTok #inspo.Download the full report